claudy/gccsoundboard/README.md

 Reasons why:
 1. Other faders can be run at or near 0.0 which makes for best control for mixing.
-2. Momentary loudness won't be overpowering
+2. Fast peaks of loudness won't be overpowering when they happen
 3. Mixing mistakes will be harder to hear at lower levels.
 Mixing mistakes are easier to hear at 0 or +3.

 Monitors at -5.0